MicrosoftDocs/memdocs/windows-365/business/configure-single-sign-on.md

 > [!IMPORTANT]
 > As part of an upcoming change, we're transitioning from Microsoft Remote Desktop to Windows Cloud Login, beginning in 2024.
 Configuring both applications now ensures you're ready for the change.

-To configure the service principal, use the [Microsoft Graph PowerShell SDK](/powershell/microsoftgraph/overview) to create a new [remoteDesktopSecurityConfiguration object](/graph/api/serviceprincipal-post-remotedesktopsecurityconfiguration) on the service principal and set the property `isRemoteDesktopProtocolEnabled` to `true`.
+To allow Entra authentication, you can use the [Microsoft Graph PowerShell SDK](/powershell/microsoftgraph/overview) to create a new [remoteDesktopSecurityConfiguration object](/graph/api/serviceprincipal-post-remotedesktopsecurityconfiguration) on the service principal and set the property `isRemoteDesktopProtocolEnabled` to `true`.
 You can also use the [Microsoft Graph API](/graph/use-the-api) with a tool such as [Graph Explorer](/graph/use-the-api#graph-explorer).

+Follow the steps below to make the changes using PowerShell:

 1. Launch the Azure Cloud Shell in the Azure portal with the PowerShell terminal type, or run PowerShell on your local device.